nginxinc/nginx-basics-workshops/Plus/labs/lab2/readme.md

     ```

-1. Test curl access to your NGINX Plus container welcome page and Dashboard:
+1. Test curl and browser access to your NGINX Plus container welcome page and Dashboard:

     ```bash
     curl http://localhost